The idea of trying to build a brand from nothing is incredibly daunting, especially if you’ve never done it before.

 Cultivating Comments –

 Putting your content out in the open can feel like a lonely road; however, blog comments, Q&A sites, forums and community sites such as Reddit are great places to start.
 While you shouldn’t go around blasting linking or make commenting a cornerstone of your search traffic, such conversation can build raise awareness for your brand and build some no-follow links along the way.

 Since it’s easy to be perceived as spam when it comes to building links, make sure that you do everything in your power to avoid looking like a spammer.

 If you’re looking for specific and robust action items, CanIRank has the best link building tool to identify specific, time-efficient steps you can take to build more links to your site.
 These steps are backed up by industry data and provide a value score to better prioritize your efforts.

 Why Starting at Zero is the Name of the Game

 Strangely enough, at “zero” really isn’t the worst place you could be.
 A lot of startups have had success with SEO.

 Opportunity is out there.
 Unhindered and unfiltered, you can pick and choose your battles in terms of what keywords you want to rank for and what strategies you implement to build up your business online.

-Content and link-building are the most important pieces of the puzzle for any business looking to boost their traffic and search engine presence.
-Thankfully, CanIRank’s content ideas and link-building action items can help you get started sooner rather than later.
-By going after keywords you can realistically rank for instead of taking a “pie in the sky” approach to SEO, you might be surprised how quickly you can scale.Content and link-building are the most important pieces of the search engine puzzle.
+Content and link building are the most important pieces of the puzzle for any business looking to boost their traffic and search engine presence.
+Thankfully, CanIRank’s content ideas and link building action items can help you get started sooner rather than later.
+By going after keywords you can realistically rank for instead of taking a “pie in the sky” approach to SEO, you might be surprised how quickly you can scale.Content and link building are the most important pieces of the search engine puzzle.
 Click To Tweet